-the transmission line route: Finley Buttes Landfill in Morrow County, the Baker Sanitary Landfill in Baker County, the Lytle Boulevard Landfill in Malheur County and the Clay Peak Landfill in Payette County, Idaho.
+in Baker County, the Lytle Boulevard Landfill in Malheur County and the Clay Peak Landfill in Payette County, Idaho.

-The scope and extent of construction activities involved with constructing the facility, with the changes proposed in RFA1, would be similar to those evaluated In the Final Order on the ASC.
-As a result, no significant changes to the volume of wastes generated during construction is expected.
+The scope and extent of construction activities involved with constructing the facility, with the changes in RFA1, would be similar to those evaluated In the Final Order on the ASC.
+As a result, no significant changes to the volume of waste generated during construction are expected.